New South Wales Corps: War of 1812

 Most members of the 102d Regiment of Foot embarked for England in May 1810.
 Upon arrival, a majority went to veteran or garrison battalions, most officers ending up in the 8th Royal Veteran Battalion.
-The regiment was reconstituted with new recruits after it arrived at its new base in Horsham in October 1810.
+The regiment was reconstituted with new recruits, including 150 men "of free birth and good character" born in the colony of New South Wales, after it arrived at its new base in Horsham in October 1810.
 It was sent to Guernsey in July 1811.
 The regiment was posted to the Bermuda Garrison, stationed at St. George's Garrison in 1812, this being part of the Nova Scotia Command, co-inciding with the start of the War of 1812.

 British forces raid a Chesapeake Bay settlement during the War of 1812.

 In 1813, Lieutenant-Colonel, Sir Thomas Sydney Beckwith arrived in Bermuda to command a force tasked with raiding the Atlantic Seaboard of the United States, specifically in the region of Chesapeake Bay, with the 102d Regiment's Commanding Officer, Lieutenant-Colonel Charles James Napier, as his Second-in-Command.
 Beckwith split the force into two brigades.
 One, was the 102d Regiment, Royal Marines from the Bermudian naval base, and two companies recruited from French prisoners-of-war that had been sent to reinforce the Bermuda garrison, was under Napier's command, and the other under Lieutenant-Colonel Williams of the Royal Marines.
 Embarking aboard naval vessels engaged on the American coast on the 8 June 1813, they took part in the Battle of Craney Island on 22 June 1813.

+On 8 August 1813, 15 British ships blockaded the mouth of the Patapsco River as part of a ruse to make the Americans believe Baltimore was under threat.
+After a few days the ships headed south towards Annapolis.
+However, Rear Admiral George Cockburn believed Annapolis too heavily defended, and instead had the 102d Regiment and Royal Marines construct a base on Kent Island.
+The 102d Regiment fought a small skirmish against local militia on the island, before assisting with construction of the base.